Kajabi/uxd_challenge/README.md

 ## Your challenge, should you choose to accept it...

 The overall goal of this challenge is to create a prototype component using HTML and CSS based on a provided design mockup.
-Please don't spend more than 4 hours on the challenge.
+We'd like to see this returned to us within one week and don't expect you to spend more than 4 hours on it overall.

 Here's the process: